 Aeronautical Information Management (AIM)

 Aeronautical Information Management is the successor to AIS (Aeronautical Information Services) and covers a broader concept.
-The moto of AIM is “the right digital Aeronautical Information, at the right place, at the right time.”
+The motto of AIM is “the right digital Aeronautical Information, at the right place, at the right time.”
 The role of AIM is to meet the demand for increased support for real-time aviation activities while ensuring that safety factors and relevant regulations are satisfied.

 One practical implementation of AIM is in providing real-time digital updates to flight crews through the NOTAM Distribution Program.
 Notices to Airmen (NOTAMs) are the way that messages are distributed to air crews.
 Digital NOTAMs use an electronic flight bags instead of a physical briefcase full of printed material.
 This means that cockpit crew no longer have to carry 80 kilogram bags of essential information to and from the aircraft.
 Having this information updated in real-time means that the crew can take off knowing that they have the latest information on hand, instead of wondering if they have the latest updates from the printer.